humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### Final Conclusions

+#### 1) Did the virus leak from the Wuhan Institute of Virology (WIV)?

+Given: the highly coincidental location of the WIV within a few kilometers of the suspected epicenter the breakout; that the WIV was actively engaged in collection, study and genetic manipulation of bat coronaviruses; lack of association of the first documented Covid-19 cases with the Wuhan seafood market lead me to conclude a WIV lab leak is **very likely**.

+#### 2) Was the SARS-CoV-2 genome synthetically manipulated?

-Given: the highly coincidental location of the WIV within a few kilometers of the suspected epicenter the breakout; that the WIV was actively engaged in collection, study and genetic manipulation of bat coronaviruses; the anomalous nature of the RaTG13 genome and questionable Pangoloin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, when combined lead me to conclude (as a working hypothesis) that the SARS-CoV-2 (cause of Covid-19) genome was synthetically manipulated and released accidentally.
+The documented history of coronavirus research and synthetic manipulation of coronavirues by the WIV; anomalous nature of the RaTG13 genome and questionable Pangoloin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, lead me to conclude a synthetic origin is **likely**.

+#### 3) Was the virus intentionally released as a bioweapon?

+That the epicentre of the virus was located in the vicinity of the WIV where research into the most closely related genomes to SARS-CoV-2 (most advanced research of anywhere in the world) was conducted, an intentional release in Wuhan would raise too much suspicion.
+Also the Chinese government would have been better prepared for the outbreak if a release was planned.
+I conclude that an intentional release is **very unlikely**.

-In my opinion there is enough evidence to pressure scientific journals to allow the publication of investigations into a synthetic origin for the SARS-CoV-2 genome.
+In my opinion there is enough evidence to pressure scientific journals to allow the publication of investigations into 1) the possibility of laboratory leak and 2) a synthetic origin for the SARS-CoV-2 genome.